JoeJiang3936/Databricks/README.rst

 Jupyter Notebooks
 ==================

-As we progress step-by-step, we will upload jupyter notebooks.
+As progression is made step-by-step, I will upload pertinent jupyter notebooks.
 This is the key to really understanding this complicated approach.

 |

 Jupyter Notebook Links
 ------------------------

-The following are working jupyter notebooks as we dive deeper into Apache Spark, Databricks, etc
+The following are working jupyter notebooks as I dive deeper into Apache Spark, Databricks, etc

 |